-Attendance at study days, courses, exams and conferences including study leave; entitlement is as per the NCHD Contract for educational leave (up to 18 working days per 6 months).
+Attendance at study days, the Taught Programme, exams and conferences including study leave; entitlement is as per the NCHD Contract for educational leave (up to 18 working days per 6 months).

 The Faculty of Paediatrics requires BST Trainees to attend at least 10 study days over the course of the two years.
 There is a minimum of eight study days per year.
+Attendance at specialtyspecific workshops is also required throughout the programme.